 This Tuna Bisque was too easy to make!
-It is made from staple ingredients that kids enjoy and serves as a good base if you would like to add some more flair.
+It is made from staple ingredients that kids enjoy, and serves as a good base if you would like to add some more flair.
 It really is just a matter of stirring and adding ingredients step by step.
 If you do this, you can’t go wrong.

 After I photographed the original Bisque, I added a can of drained corn kernels to include some vegetables to the dish.
 I then bulked it up by mixing through some cooked spaghetti.
-This turned the Tuna Bisque from an entree into the main meal.
+This turned the Tuna Bisque from an entree into a main meal.
 Dinner was sorted!
 I was surprised how quickly it all came together.

 There were no complaints at the dinner table, but I did need to add some extra seasoning for my taste.
 The flavour profile of the Tuna Bisque is fairly simple, but children generally prefer that (and some adults too!).
 Enjoy!

 - 4 oz.
 (1 cup) semi-matured Cheddar cheese, grated

 - ½ teaspoon salt